Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

         name="cool_reshape", # You can name the analysis, or keep the default name.
     )

-    dataset.run_analysis(analysis=analysis) # And that's it!
+    project.run_analysis(analysis=analysis) # And that's it!

 .. _output_1:

 Output 1
 """"""""

-Once the analysis is run, a :class:`osekit.core.audio_dataset.AudioDataset` instance named ``cool_reshape`` has been created and added to the dataset's :attr:`osekit.public.dataset.Dataset.datasets` field.
+Once the analysis is run, a :class:`osekit.core.audio_dataset.AudioDataset` instance named ``cool_reshape`` has been created and added to the project's :attr:`osekit.public.project.Project.datasets` field.

-The dataset folder now looks like this:
+The project folder now looks like this:

 .. code-block::